Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix: Spectral norm concentration for similarity matrices

 Observe that $\sum_{m=1}^{K} \cS(G^{(m)}\circ R^{(m)})$ is the sum of \emph{independent} copies of random matrices with \emph{dependent} entries.
 The goal is to re-express this same quantity as the sum of \emph{dependent} matrices with fully \emph{independent} entries.
 To this end, let us consider the following construction.
+Let $L(e)$ be a fixed-ordered list of locations to which the random variable associated with the edge $e$ is added.
+Formally, $L(e):=(\mathsf{op}^{(1)}_e,\dots, \mathsf{op}^{(K)}_e )$ is an ordered list of all ordered pairs of $e$; i.e. $(i,j): i,j \in e$.